 9. PR is much easier with a simple product and success stories.

 Good luck getting PR if it’s hard to tell someone why they should use your product, unless you pay that awesome 5k retainer for an agency.
-If you’re pay 5k these days then you’ve already lost if you’re a small startup.
+If you pay 5k these days, then you’ve already lost if you’re a small startup.

-I’d rather find writers and try to build my own relationships with them, then work to give valuable stories to them.
-Do the work for them and you will be surprised what happens if you have a good product.
+I’d rather find writers, build my own relationships with them, and then work to give valuable stories to them.
+Do the work for them, and you will be surprised what happens if you have a good product.